-The following sections of this chapter describe trends for several performance measures and demonstrate how transportation investments for the next five years would advance the MPO's goals and objectives.
+The following sections of this chapter describe trends for several performance measures and demonstrate how transportation investments for the next five years would advance the MPO's goals and objectives using available project data.
 These sections will be updated over time as the MPO integrates methods for monitoring federally required performance measures into its PBPP practice.